-MEDICAL MEDICAL INSURANCE BILLING AND CODING Credential Clock Hours Credit Units Length Campuses Version Diploma 560 35 6 months Earth City, Merrionette Park, Skokie 1-1 No longer en rolling new stude nts in this versior of the progra m at the Skokie campus.
-Please see the preceding pages for version 2-0.
+MEDICAL INSURANCE BILLING AND CODING Credential Clock Hours Credit Units Length Campuses Version Diploma 560 35 6 months Merrionette Park, Skokie 1-1 No longer er No longer enrolling new students in this version of the program at the Skokie campus.
+Please see the preceding pages for version 2-o.